-With the successful completion of the assignment, you get the right to specify the type of diplomat position that you wish to work in.
+With the completion of the assignment, you get the right to specify the type of diplomat position you wish to work in.
 Only a few experienced diplomats work in their home countries.
 Most of them work for overseas consulates and embassies in various global locations.

 Being qualified as a diplomat, you get the opportunity to work with an experienced, visionary, and inspired team in Australia and abroad.
-T

 Diplomats usually work standard hours when working locally.
 However, when employed overseas, their work hours could change due to the different climate and culture of the host country.